Skip to main content

 1. Connect Your GitHub Organisation

-Go to Define → Guardrails in the SystemDox app, describe an AI mistake, click "Analyse & Generate", review the result, and hit "Publish to CI".
-A pull request appears on your fitness tests repo within seconds.
+Go to Standards → Checks in the SystemDox app, describe an AI mistake, click "Analyse & Generate", review the result, and hit "Publish to CI".
+A pull request appears on your repository within seconds.
+Merge it, and the next PR you open runs the check.

 Categories